stooke/graal/substratevm/DebugInfo.md

 The C++ layout class inherits fields and methods from class (layout) type java.lang.Object using C++ public inheritance.
-The latter in turn inherits standard oop header fields from a special struct class named _objhdr which includes a single field caled `hub` whose type is `java.lang.Class *` i.e. it is a pointer to the obejct's class.
+The latter in turn inherits standard oop header fields from a special struct class named _objhdr which includes a single field called `hub` whose type is `java.lang.Class *` i.e. it is a pointer to the object's class.

 The ptype command can be used to print details of a specific type.
 Note that the java type name must be specified in quotes because to escape the